nspilman/natespilmandotcom/blog/my-time-at-chaz.md

 * [there are black focused events happening at CHAZ](https://twitter.com/Omarisal/status/1271923987962949632) - Just maybe not at 11am on a Friday.
 * All the news reports I've seen only show the precinct and none of the beautiful artwork around it.
 They're trying to make it scarier than it is.
 * Whether CHAZ becomes Seattle's [Christiania](https://theculturetrip.com/europe/denmark/articles/christiania-13-things-to-know-about-copenhagens-hippie-free-town/) or is disbanded, I hope the artwork remains.
 I hope the resolution is non-violent.
 I hope CHAZ is turning the dial toward social justice.
+* Whatever we do to make things better for black and people of color - let's make sure we're doing it by listening to black and people of color.